CatUnderTheLeaf/CV-stuff/README.md

 ### Lane Detection with Deep Learning

 As can be seen from the gifs above, detecting lines with only OpenCV methods does not always give good results.
 Why not train a neural network that will detect lines despite poor lighting, tricky turns, and sidelines?
 Inspired by [Michael Virgo](https://github.com/mvirgo/MLND-Capstone) I decided to gather my own dataset and train a FCNN on it.
+[Read more](../main/lane_detection/fcnn)

 My model has a very simple architecture (diagram is made with [`visualkeras`](https://github.com/paulgavrikov/visualkeras)):